Jean-Claude Forest in ‘Fiction’

 A typical page from the Western Publishing adaptation.
 Written by Mary Carey and illustrated by Dan Spiegle (1920-2017), a perennial favourite of the publisher’s.
 Another mystery: since Spiegle had earlier proven himself well-capable of capturing likenesses, one must assume that the decision to dispense with likenesses of Anthony Perkins and Ernest Borgnine and replace them with those of, I dunno, ‘Weird’ Al Yankovic and Ontario prime minister Doug Ford must have come down from on high.
 But… why?

 I’ve been musing over these riddles ever since (in my spare time).
-Recently, I decided to act by putting the question to one who was there… namely Mr. Michael Royer, who’s been most gracious to us with his time and recollections (check out our three-part interview with MR!).
-And continues to be!
+Recently, I decided to act by putting the question to one who was there… namely Mr. Michael Royer, who’s been most gracious to us with his time and recollections (check out our three-part interview with MR!) — and continues to be!

 RG: Mr. Royer, I’ve long been baffled as to why Disney (or Western Publishing, at any rate), thought it necessary to commission two separate comics adaptations of The Black Hole.
 I’ve always surmised that Kirby was considered too wild for them, but that’s just speculation on my part.